 Such research highlights the need for similar scholarship to be undertaken on the careers of other neglected television funny women whose body of work, like Keith’s, suggests a reappraisal of existing scholarship on women’s historical relationships with British comedy.
 Additionally, the exploration of series in which women, their lives and concerns are at the heart of the action augments and nuances social and cultural histories of women’s lives in the late twentieth century.
 In the case of Keith’s work, comedies which would not be defined as feminist in any explicit sense nevertheless have qualities which mean that implicitly they make connections with mid and later 1970s and 1980s second wave feminist discussions around women’s work/life balance, career opportunities and workplace politics.
 Andrews writes of popular culture such as television comedy that it ‘was able to take the influence of feminism well beyond the narrow confines of those who identified themselves as feminist’ (Andrews 1998, 52).

-Andrews and also Hallam’s critical work on Carla Lane’s Butterflies (1978-83) and Gray’s Women and Laughter (1994) which considers Keith’s television comedy career form a small but important body of concentrated academic work which has examined women in historical British television comedy.
+Andrews and also Hallam’s critical work on Carla Lane’s Butterflies (1978-83) ,and Gray’s Women and Laughter (1994), which considers Keith’s television comedy career, form a small but important body of concentrated academic work which has examined women in historical British television comedy.
 Andrews identifies Butterflies as one of a group of ‘housewives’ comedy’ ‘where women have a significant voice: indeed at times theirs is the dominant voice within the text.
 The voice expresses many of the same concerns and criticisms in relation to domesticity, housewifery and finally childcare as 1970s and 80s’ feminism’ (Andrews 1998, 51).
 Further, ‘in these texts women and their experiences were the main focus of the text as they were in feminist texts (Andrews 1998, 58).
 Andrews finds in disaffected housewife Ria Parkinson a character whose heartfelt internal monologues reflect her discontent with what she sees as the limited horizons of the stay-at-home wife and mother.
 Hallam writes on the resonance of Butterflies for female viewers, noting their identification with Ria’s anxieties around ‘ageing, domestic entrapment and female desire’ (Hallam 2007, 35).
-It is on Andrews’, Gray’s and Hallam’s thoughtful nuanced feminist television studies critique that this article builds.
+It is on Andrews’, Gray’s and Hallam’s thoughtful, nuanced, feminist television studies critique that this article builds.

 Penelope Keith: Actor and Television Comedy Star